civicrm/civicrm-user-guide/docs/the-user-interface/searching.md

 exported by default in addition to those you select.

 You can also save your Search Builder search as a Smart Group.
-For more information on Smart Groups, see the *Groups and Tags* chapter.
+For more information on Smart Groups, see the [/organising-your-data/groups-and-tags.md](*Groups and Tags*) chapter.

 ## Full-text Search